-Installation gets a little trickier for hands-free faucets.
-There's a small control box that has to be mounted to the wall or the underside of the sink.
+For hands-free faucets, installation gets a little trickier.
+There’s a small control box that has to be mounted to the wall or the underside of the sink.
 The water supply flows through the box, and a short data cable connects the faucet to the controls.
 There may also be a separate battery pack that will be mounted nearby and plugged into the control box.
-Manufacturer's directions are generally clear on the installation steps, but working in the cramped space makes the installation difficult.
+Manufacturer’s directions are generally clear on the installation steps, but working in the cramped space makes the installation difficult.

 Maintaining Your Pull-Down Faucet

 When in doubt about how to keep your pull-down faucet clean, consult the manufacturer's recommendations.
-It is the best way to maintain your faucet, and if you ignore them and something happens, the manufacturer can void the product's warranty.
+It's the best way to maintain your specific faucet, and if you ignore them and something happens, the manufacturer can void the product's warranty.
 Some manufacturers sell faucet cleaners designed for the finishes of their products.